elijah629/nix-config/README.md

 # **NixOS Config** ⚙️

-This is myattempt at a NixOS setup.
+This is my attempt at a NixOS setup.

 ## **Features** 🚀